KyleJSh/KyleJSh/README.md

 ## Musician, Crypto Enthusiast, Film Industry Admin (manage 300+ actors)
 - 🇨🇦 Live in Vancouver Canada
-- 🎸 Guitarist of over 20 years
+- 🎸 Professional Guitarist of over 20 years
 - 🛳 Traveled to 50+ countries playing in orchestras and bands
 - 🎬 Worked on 100 film sets with celebrities!
 - 👀 Follower of Bitcoin/Crypto since 2010